Stroomversnelling/etdmap/README.md

 From `data_model.py`:

+1. `load_etdmodel()`:
+   - **Purpose**: Loads the ETD model specification.
+   - **Description**: Reads a CSV file into a Pandas dataframe that defines the structure and requirements of the ETD model.

-1. `load_thresholds()`:
+2. `load_thresholds()`:
-   - Purpose: Loads predefined thresholds for data validation.
+   - **Purpose**: Loads predefined thresholds for data validation.
 These include thresholds for cumulative (annual) values as well as those for 5 minute intervals and instantaneous meassurements.
-   - Description: Reads a CSV file into a Pandas dataframe containing threshold values for various variables used in data validation.
+   - **Description**: Reads a CSV file into a Pandas dataframe containing threshold values for various variables used in data validation.

-2. `load_etdmodel()`:
-   - Purpose: Loads the ETD model specification.
-   - Description: Reads a CSV file into a Pandas dataframe that defines the structure and requirements of the ETD model.

 ```python
 from etdmap.record_validators import load_thresholds